-1. Public authority requires and supports the provision of free, accessible and timely academic and careers counselling and guidance services to potential and enrolled students in higher education.
+1. The existence of a top-level legal requirement and support to provide free, accessible and timely academic and careers counselling and guidance services to potential and enrolled students in higher education.

-Public authority should ensure the existence of public centres and/or contact points at educational institutions that provide free and inclusive academic and career counselling and guidance to prospective and current students.
-It should facilitate the cooperation among all providers of academic and careers counselling and guidance for higher education to enable exchange of good practice and omit duplication.
-Public authority should consider funding higher education institutions that provide free and inclusive academic and careers counselling and guidance to potential and current students.
+- Public authority ensures the existence of public centres and/or contact points at educational institutions that provide free and inclusive academic and career counselling and guidance to prospective and current students. - Public authority facilitates the cooperation among all providers of academic and careers counselling and guidance for higher education to enable exchange of good practice and omit duplication. - Public authority funds higher education institutions that provide free and inclusive academic and careers counselling and guidance to potential and current students.

-2. Public authority requires and supports the provision of free, accessible and timely psychological counselling and guidance services to potential and enrolled students, as well as to staff in higher education (Eurydice, 2022).
+2. The existence of a top-level legal requirement to provide free, accessible and timely psychological counselling and guidance services to potential and enrolled students, as well as to staff in higher education (Eurydice, 2022).

-Public authority should support the access of students and staff to free and inclusive psychological counselling and guidance in public centres.
-It should facilitate the cooperation among all providers of psychological counselling and guidance for higher education to enable exchange of good practice and omit duplication.
-It should consider funding higher education institutions that provide free and inclusive psychological counselling and guidance to potential and enrolled students, as well as to staff.
-Public authority should help higher education institutions to adapt their organization of studies and students' living conditions in a way that prevents or mitigates potential psychological challenges.
+- Public authority supports the access of students and staff to free and inclusive psychological counselling and guidance in public centres. - Public authority facilitates cooperation among all providers of psychological counselling and guidance for higher education to enable exchange of good practice and omit duplication. - Public authority funds higher education institutions that provide free and inclusive psychological counselling and guidance to potential and enrolled students, as well as to staff. - Public authority funds and requires higher education institutions to adapt their organization of studies and students' living conditions in a way that prevents or mitigates potential psychological challenges.

-3. Quality assessment of career, academic as well as psychological counselling and guidance services in higher education is required (Eurydice, 2022).
+3. Quality assurance of career, academic as well as psychological counselling and guidance services in higher education is required (Eurydice, 2022).

-Public authority, in cooperation with higher education institutions, should ensure that an appropriate body has the mandate to assess the quality of career, academic and psychological counselling services in higher education and whether beneficiaries are satisfied with these services.
+• Quality assurance agencies have standards and criteria in their external evaluation procedures that check whether higher education institutions have career, academic and psychological counselling services and whether beneficiaries are satisfied with these services.

-4. Existence of impartial bodies with a formal role in conflict resolution and in mediating conflicts related to the social dimension in higher education (Eurydice, 2022).
+4. Existence of public institution(s) with a formal role in conflict resolution and in mediating conflicts related to social dimension in higher education (Eurydice, 2022).